 The most wonderful time of the year is usually the busiest for restaurants, which is why it’s so important to prepare in advance.

 Did you know?
-“Christmas dinner bookings 2021 near me” is now a “breakout” topic on Google Trends, as well as “Christmas menu”, “Christmas lunch 2021", and “Christmas food to order 2021”.
+“Christmas lunch 2022 near me” is now a “breakout” topic on Google Trends, as well as “Christmas menu”, and “Christmas food to order 2022”.